apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

   - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/unaligned_checkpoints" >}}) to greatly reduce checkpointing times under backpressure.
 Only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.

+  - *checkpoints with finished tasks*: You can enable an experimental feature to continue performing checkpoints even if parts of the DAG have finished processing all of their records.
+Before doing so please read through the [important considerations](#checkpointing-with-parts-of-the-graph-finished)

 {{< tabs "4b9c6a74-8a45-4ad2-9e80-52fe44a85991" >}}
 {{< tab "Java" >}}
 ```java